shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

    *Looks like there is error in a file for the store-frontend service!*

-   *Investigating/troubleshooting this error can be a first step in restoring the error budget for the Monitor Based SLO.*
+   *Investigating/troubleshooting this error can be a first step in restoring the error budget for the Monitor-based SLO.*

 With Datadog, your teams can start exploring related infrastructure and app data to find the sources of depleting error budgets to work toward restoring them and meeting your SLO targets.